wyrabin/Reqres-API-Test-Katalon/README.md

 ### Prerequisites

 What things you need to install the software and how to install them.

-- First things first, you should install intellij idea, you can download [here](https://www.jetbrains.com/idea/download/#section=windows)
+- install the JDK 11, you can download [here](https://bell-sw.com/pages/downloads/)

-- Next, install the JDK 11, you can download [here](https://bell-sw.com/pages/downloads/)
+- Next, you should install Katalon Studio, you can download [here](https://katalon.com/download)

 ## 🔧 Running the tests <a name = "tests"></a>